bugrakocabay/bugrakocabay/README.md

 - :man_technologist: Currently learning Node.js, SQL, Javascript etc.
 - :black_nib: Just started writing articles/blogs on [Medium](https://medium.com/@kocabaybugra)!
 - :clock3: On my free-time I like to solve problems on Leetcode and Hackerrank.
-- How you can reach me kocabaybugra@gmail.com
+- :email: How you can reach me kocabaybugra@gmail.com

 ---